 One of the main concepts taken from Fortunet's report is "build to sell" as a formula for Amazon sellers to make a quick buck.
 So, in Amazon we find Amazon sellers making their brands more and more attractive and aggregators looking for the most attractive brands.
 Both of them can build a perfect tandem.

-For this strategy to be successful, we need to know more about the aggregators: who they are, what kind of businesses they are looking to acquire, what sectors they prefer…
+For this strategy to be successful, we need to know more about the Amazon seller aggregators: who they are, what kind of businesses they are looking to acquire, what sectors they prefer…

-We have summarized some of the most important aspects from Fortunet's analysis.
+We have summarized some of the most important aspects of Fortunet's analysis.

 As the might of Amazon grows, so does the new wave of new aggregator companies.
 According to The Philadelphia Inquirer, approximately 40 Amazon aggregators have emerged in the past few years.